The Ultimate Foodies Guide To The Best Summer Food Holidays

 National Fajita Day (August 18th)

 Some people might not consider fajitas to be a summer meal, but we do.
-After all, it’s mostly filled with peppers and onions, with a little bit of sliced meat, and is easy to eat thanks to its tortilla wrapping.
-Fajitas are easy to carry for a picnic or get-together, too.
-Just make sure to keep the filling separate from the tortilla until you’re ready to eat it or the tortilla will get soggy.
+After all, they’re mostly filled with peppers and onions, with a little bit of sliced meat, and are easy to eat thanks to their tortilla wrapping.
+Fajitas are easy to carry for a picnic or gathering, too.
+Just make sure to keep the filling separate from the tortilla until you’re ready to eat it, or the tortilla will get soggy.

 National Double Cheeseburger Day (September 15th)